There are times when you want your dog to bark – mainly for protection, and there are times where you don’t.

 With that being said, there are some dogs that bark a little too much.

-so, why are Pit bulls so vocal?
-Possible reasons are that they are being protective, scared, lonely, greeting someone, seeking attention and separation anxiety.
+Pit Bulls are so vocal because they are being protective, scared, lonely, greeting someone, seeking attention, and suffering separation anxiety.

 Why Do Pit bulls Bark a Lot?